November 14, 2019

 It is a known fact that the cost of treatment in the US is among the highest in the world.
 As a result, most people, including foreign students who go to the US for higher studies, rely on health insurance to meet the treatment cost in case of any medical emergency or otherwise.
 In fact, it is mandatory for all international students to have insurance cover for them to be allowed to attend class.

-Such students usually have two options with regard to health insurance- either enroll in a university sponsored Student Health Insurance Plan (SHIP) or purchase a plan from the market and seek waiver on the former.
-In part 1 of the 2 part blog series, Student Cover would explain the situations when students should opt out of university/college sponsored health insurance plans.
+Such students usually have two options with regard to health insurance- either enroll in a university-sponsored Student Health Insurance Plan (SHIP) or purchase a plan from the market and seek a waiver on the former.
+In part 1 of the 2-part blog series, Student Cover would explain the situations when students should opt out of university/college-sponsored health insurance plans.

-NOTE: A student should only opt for an alternative plan only if his or her university/college allows for a fe waiver from the institution’s plan and if the alternative plan meets waiver criteria set by the university/college.
+NOTE: A student should only opt for an alternative plan if his or her university/college allows for a fee waiver from the institution’s plan and if the alternative plan meets waiver criteria set by the university/college.
 To know more about the university/college plan waiver requirements, click here.

-The cost of university sponsored student health insurance plans at times can be quite expensive, especially for students coming from poorer third world countries.
-In some universities, the annual premium for health insurance can go from $2,500 to $4,500 per year which puts additional financial burden on the students who have taken education loan to finance their studies in the US.
+The cost of university-sponsored student health insurance plans at times can be quite expensive, especially for students coming from poorer third-world countries.
+In some universities, the annual premium for health insurance for international students can go from $2,500 to $4,500 per year which puts an additional financial burden on the students who have taken education loans to finance their studies in the US.

-For example, the premium for student health insurance plan at the University of Southern California for Spring 2020 semester is $1,370.
+For example, the premium for a student health insurance plan at the University of Southern California for the Spring 2020 semester is $1,370.
 In comparison, the premium of Student Cover’s SC Elite plan is only $773* for the same period.
-Therefore, students who opt for alternative plan provided by Student Cover, can save $597 on insurance expenses.
+Therefore, students who opt for an alternative plan provided by Student Cover can save $597 on insurance expenses.

-Since the health insurance plans follow cost-sharing model, educational institutions require the alternative student health insurance plans to meet the cost sharing criteria set by their university or college.
+Since health insurance plans follow a cost-sharing model, educational institutions require alternative student health insurance plans to meet the cost-sharing criteria set by their university or college.

 b.
-Lower Deductible – Deductible is the minimum amount that a student has to pay from his or her pocket before the health insurance plan starts providing cover.
-Deductibles in university sponsored plans can range from $250 to $700.
-Students who are healthy and feel that they may not incur high treatment cost may seek plans with low deductibles such as Student Cover Plus & Student Cover Elite where a student has to pay only $100 as deductible.
+Lower Deductible – Deductible is the minimum amount that a student has to pay from his or her pocket before the health insurance plan starts providing coverage.
+Deductibles in university-sponsored plans can range from $250 to $700.
+Students who are healthy and feel that they may not incur high treatment costs may seek plans with low deductibles such as Student Cover Plus & Student Cover Elite where a student has to pay only $100 as a deductible.

 c.
-Lower Co-Pay –The co-pay is another element of cost-sharing model where certain services availed by the insured person require them to pay a fixed amount as co-pay.
-Example, certain university sponsored health insurance plans require a person to pay $500 for surgery as part of co-pay for surgeon’s fees.
+Lower Co-Pay –The co-pay is another element of the cost-sharing model where certain services availed by the insured person require them to pay a fixed amount as a co-pay.
+For example, certain university-sponsored health insurance plans require a person to pay $500 for surgery as part of a co-pay for surgeon’s fees.
 If the co-pay offered by an alternative plan is cheaper, students should opt for it.

-Most university/college sponsored health insurance plans are very localized in nature and do not cover a wider geographic area.
-As a result, many a times, those students who have to frequently travel out of US for academic purposes opt for those plans that provide insurance cover overseas as well.
-Having a health insurance that provides them cover overseas would save cost in case a student falls sick during the trip or during their travel for academic or non-academic purpose.
+Most university/college-sponsored health insurance plans are very localized in nature and do not cover a wider geographic area.
+As a result, many times, those students who have to frequently travel out of the US for academic purposes opt for those plans that provide insurance coverage overseas as well.
+Having health insurance that provides them coverage overseas would save costs in case a student falls sick during the trip or their travel for academic or non-academic purposes.
 University/College insurance on the other hand may not provide such a cover.

-International students are required to have a health insurance while studying in the US.
-They have the option of either enrolling themselves in the sponsored student health insurance plans of their respective institutions, or purchase an alternative plan and seek waiver.
-They should purchase alternative plans if they are cheaper, provide better and wider coverage or have lower out-of-pocket cost.
-They can also opt out of university/college sponsored plans if they are already covered by the health insurance plan of their sponsoring agency, parent or spouse.
+International students are required to have health insurance while studying in the US.
+They have the option of either enrolling themselves in the sponsored student health insurance plans of their respective institutions or purchasing an alternative plan and seeking a waiver.
+They should purchase alternative plans if they are cheaper, provide better and wider coverage, or have lower out-of-pocket costs.
+They can also opt out of university/college-sponsored plans if they are already covered by the health insurance plan of their sponsoring agency, parent, or spouse.

 Disclaimer: The content of the following article is based on the personal research of the writer.
 Readers are advised to exercise discretion.
 Student Cover will not be liable for any wrongful interpretation of the content of this article.